olimexsmart/portonet-rust/README.md

 - `/addKey`
 	- Inputs: `[masterPassword, newKey, duration]`
 	- Verify master password validity and then insert new key with the specified duration
+	- If the key is already present, duration should be updated instead (key duration refresh)
 - `/getCounters
 	- Return: `{nOpenings: number, nErrors: number}`
 - `/openDoor`